 If you want information about saving money DIRECTLY from a person who works in the health care field, this presentation is for you!

 It really isn’t that difficult.
-There are a few key words the presenter gives to guide you to where you want to be.
+There are a few key words she gives to guide you to where you want to be.

 Step 1: Find out what type of test you are ordered to have.